-The limits of the horizons to be sampled were firstly marked with a knife on the pit face and wherever possible, with the exception of iron pans (Bf horizon), each horizon in the profile was sampled.
-Approximately 1 to 1.5 kg of relatively stone free soil was collected from each horizon.
+Once the profile pit was dug and the profile face cleaned, the limits of the horizons to be sampled were marked with a knife or trowel on the pit face and wherever possible, with the exception of iron pans (Bf horizon), which are usually very thin and often difficult to sample, each horizon in the profile was sampled.
+Approximately 1 to 1.5 kg of relatively stone free soil (with as many stones as possible removed from the sample in the field) was collected from each horizon.
 As many stones as possible were removed from the sample in the field.

-Samples were generally taken from a 10 cm depth band, approximately in the middle of the horizon or at depths thought to be appropriate where the thickness of the horizon is judged to warrant more than one sample.
+Samples were generally taken from a 10 cm thick band, approximately in the middle of the horizon or at depths thought to be appropriate where the thickness of the horizon is judged to warrant more than one sample.
 In some situations where the horizon thickness is less than 10 cm, the top and bottom sample depths were set to allow a representative and pure sample to be collected from the horizon.
 Thin transition zones up to 6 cm thick were excluded where boundaries are gradual or diffuse.

 The soil material was loosened and extracted using a trowel or knife, collected in a sampling tray held level with the lower boundary of the sample depth, and placed in a bag.
-In general, soils were sampled sequentially beginning with the lowest horizon first.
-The soil sample was placed into a 500 gauge LPDE (Low Density Polyethylene) bag.
+In general, soils were sampled sequentially beginning with the lowest horizon to prevent contamination from the upper layers during the sampling process.
+The soil sample was placed into a 500 gauge LDPE (Low Density Polyethylene) bag.
 Two labels were prepared with profile name, National Grid Reference, horizon symbol, depth of sample, date of sampling and surveyor initials written legibly.
-Excess air was removed from the sample bag before sealing which was done as soon as possible after the sample was taken from the profile pit to avoid contamination.
+Excess air was removed from the sample bag before sealing which was done as soon as possible after the sample was taken from the profile pit to avoid any risk of contamination.
 The bag was made air tight by folding over the top few centimetres twice.
 One label was either slotted under this fold and another attached to the outside of the fold before the bag was stapled shut.
-If the sample was to be double bagged, for example, where there was a possibility that the bag may be torn during its transportation to the lab, one bag was placed inside another.
+If the sample was to be double bagged, for example, where there was a possibility that the bag may be torn during its transportation to the lab or where the sample was excessively wet, one bag was placed inside another.
 In this case a sample label was placed inside the second bag (not inside the bag with the sample) and the other label stapled inside the fold as before.

-Once sampling and collection of the soil morphological data was completed the soil pit was refilled with the original spoil with lowest horizons first followed the replacement of the topsoil and turf (if available).
+Once sampling and collection of the soil morphological data were completed the soil pit was refilled with the original spoil with lowest horizons first followed by the replacement of the topsoil and turf (if available).